 Check Temperature Without a Thermometer

-How to Check Temperature Without Thermometer
+How to Check Temperature Without a Thermometer

 Checking your body temperature without a thermometer is possible, but it won’t provide you with precise measurements like a thermometer would.
 Here are a few methods you can use to get a rough estimate of your temperature: